Course Learning Outcomes

 Make sure that you select a verb that you can observe and measure.
-There are many verbs that, while important, can’t be directly observed, and so are very difficult to assess in the classroom.
+There are many verbs that, can’t be directly observed and therefore are difficult to assess in the classroom.
 Do not use the following verbs:

 Next, select the subject content students are performing that task for.
 For example, in CLO 1 above, “areas of consensus and disagreement among publications on global warming” is the subject content: this is what the students are listing.
 Similarly, in the CLO “Develop a business plan for a small business”, the subject content is “a business plan”.